How Much Caffeine Are You Consuming?

 How much caffeine is okay?

 Some sensitive people experience side effects such as insomnia, headaches, irritability and nervousness.
+(Here are 8 surprising reasons you’re not sleeping at night.)
 Data has also shown that women of childbearing age and children may be at greater risk from caffeine.
 It’s necessary for these groups of people to follow different guidelines.

 Meanwhile, women who are planning to become pregnant, pregnant women and breastfeeding mothers should limit intake to 300 mg per day.

 Watch your intake of the following foods to ensure you limit yourself to the appropriate daily limit.